minetest-mods/item_drop/CONTRIBUTING.md

+- The `master` branch should be stable to end-users at all times.
+It should target latest Minetest point release.
 - Put rewrites and new features in branches.
-This way `master` branch can be stable to end-users at all times.
 - Conform with setting defaults so that end-user upgrades doesn't change expected in-game behavior.
 Discuss default changes in an issue if one really need to change.